-Then Courthorne laughed in his usual

-indolent fashion as he said, "Well, it's all decided, and I don't even ask your word.
+Then Courthorne laughed in his usual indolent fashion as he said, "Well, it's all decided, and I don't even ask your word.
 To-morrow will see the husk sloughed off and for a fortnight you'll be Lance Courthorne.
-I hope you feel equal to playing the rôle with credit, because I wouldn't words.
+I hope you feel equal to playing the rôle with credit, because I wouldn't entrust my good fame to everybody."

+Witham smiled dryly.
+"I fancy I shall," he said, and long afterwards recalled the words.
 "You see, I had ambitions in my callow days, and it's not my fault that hitherto I've never had a part to play."